AnnArborRUserGroup/Presentations/TMLE.md

 Can be extended to a variety of situations

-- Missing outcomes: can account for missing outcomes in a MAR way
+- **Missing outcomes**: can account for missing outcomes in a MAR way
-- Controlled direct effect estimation: can account for mediators in the relationship between A and Y
+- **Controlled direct effect estimation**: can account for mediators in the relationship between A and Y
-- Marginal structural models:  flexible framework for handling issues of time-dependent confounding
+- **Marginal structural models**: flexible framework for handling issues of time-dependent confounding

-## Extensions of TMLE being developed a new R packages
+## Extensions of TMLE being developed in new R packages
-- ltmle: Longitudinal TMLE permits the evaluation of interventions over time using a marginal structural model
+- **ltmle**: Longitudinal TMLE permits the evaluation of interventions over time using a marginal structural model
-- multiPIM: variable importance analysis that estimates an attributable-risk-type parameter
+- **multiPIM**: variable importance analysis that estimates an attributable-risk-type parameter
-- tmle.npvi: permits modeling an intervention variable that is a continuous variable
+- **tmle.npvi**: permits modeling an intervention variable that is a continuous variable
-- CTMLE: collaborative TMLE accounts for the relationship between Q and g
+- **CTMLE**: collaborative TMLE accounts for the relationship between Q and g

+# Thank you!

+## References {.smaller}
+- van der Laan, M.J. and Rubin, D. (2006), Targeted Maximum Likelihood Learning. *The International Journal of Biostatistics*, 2(1).  http://www.bepress.com/ijb/vol2/iss1/11/

+- van der Laan, M.J. and Rose, S. *Targeted Learning: Causal Inference for Observational and Experimental Data*.
+Springer, Berlin Heidelberg New York, 2011. http://www.targetedlearningbook.com/

+- M.J. van der Laan, E.C.
+Polley, and A.E.
+Hubbard.
+Super learner. *Stat Appl Genet Mol*, 6(1): Article 25, 2007.

+- Gruber, S. and van der Laan, M.J.
+(2012), tmle: An R Package for Targeted Maximum Likelihood Estimation. *Journal of Statistical Software*, 51(13), 1-35. http://www.jstatsoft.org/v51/i13/

+- Sekhon, Jasjeet (2007).
+"The Neyman-Rubin Model of Causal Inference and Estimation via Matching Methods" (PDF). *The Oxford Handbook of Political Methodology*. http://sekhon.berkeley.edu/papers/SekhonOxfordHandbook.pdf

+- F.R.
+Hampel.
+“The influence curve and its role in robust estimation” *JASA*, 69(346): 383-393, 1974.

+## Software and online resources

+- *tmle: Targeted Maximum Likelihood Estimation* https://cran.r-project.org/web/packages/tmle/index.html

+- *SuperLearner: Super Learner Prediction* https://cran.r-project.org/web/packages/SuperLearner/index.html

+- M. Petersen and L. Balzer. *Introduction to Causal Inference*.
+UC Berkeley, August 2014. http://www.ucbbiostat.com/

+- This presentation, the data (with documentation) and R code is available at: https://github.com/sfgrey/Super-Learner-Presentation.git